HugoMVale/polykin/docs/reference/properties/viscosity/MUVMX2_herning.md

 ## Examples

-Estimate the viscosity of a 50 mol% ethylene/1-butene mixture at 120°C and 1 bar.
+Estimate the viscosity of a 50 mol% ethylene/1-butene gas mixture at 120°C and 1 bar.

 ```python exec="on" source="console"
 from polykin.properties.viscosity import MUVMX2_herning